 MoneyLion’s Credit Builder Loan is designed to help people boost their credit score through consistent, timely payments with a competitively low interest rate.
 There’s no credit check to qualify and you’ll receive a portion of your funds upfront.
 The rest of your cash will be kept in an interest-earning reserve account which you’ll be able to access after making your initial payments.

 You can access up to $1,000 in Credit Builder loan funds plus additional MoneyLion banking products like cash advances, budgeting tools, credit monitoring tools, investing accounts, educational resources, and more!
-Over half of Credit Builder Plus members boost their score by up to 60 points in just 60 days.
-Learn more here!
+More than half our members raised their score by up to 27 points within 60 days!